povils/phpmnd/README.md

 $ phpmnd wordpress --ignore-numbers=2,-1 --exclude=tests --progress --extensions=default_parameter,assign
 ```

-The ``--ignore-numbers`` option will exclude numbers code analysis.
+The ``--ignore-numbers`` option will exclude numbers from code analysis.

 The ``--exclude`` option will  exclude a directory from code analysis (must be relative to source) (multiple values allowed)